Tere Naam: Plot

 Subsequently, the brothel owner and his goons attack Radhe to take revenge on him for trying to shut down their business.
-Radhe suffers from brain damage during the attack and loses his mental balance.
-His family admits him to a religious institution for mental patients, as Nirjara and his friends pray for him.
-At one point, Radhe's mental state returns to normal, but the wardens do not understand this and beat him up.
+In the midst of attack, they slam Radhe's head onto the buffer of a train.
+Radhe suffers brain damage in the attack and loses his mental balance and lost his longer hair.

+His family admits him to a religious institution for mental patients, as Nirjara and his friends pray for him and his safety.
+However, the doctors deem it difficult to cure him, so he is sent to an ashram with even worse conditions.
+He becomes thin and now has a buzzcut.
+He wears torn clothes, and is chained to the walls along with other mentally ill patients.
+At some point Radhe's mental state returns to normal, but the wardens do not understand him.
+Radhe tries to escape, only to get hurt with more serious injuries in the process.
 Nirjara visits the institution and sees him in a pitiful condition while he is sleeping.
+When he wakes up, he realizes that Nirjara visited him and he tries to yell out her name, but she is unable to hear him and leaves Radhe in tears.

-Convinced that Radhe is not going to get well, Radhe's brother asks her to forget him and marry Rameshwar.
-On the day of Nirjara's wedding with Rameshwar, Radhe escapes from the institution, and arrives at her home, only to find that she has committed suicide.
-Radhe then allows himself to be taken back to the institution despite his family and friends trying to persuade him otherwise.
-The epilogue shows Radhe, now old and still in the institution, tying peacock feathers in Nirjara's memory.
+Convinced that Radhe is not going to recover, Radhe's brother asks her to forget him and marry Rameshwar.
+On the day of Nirjara’s wedding with Rameshwar, Radhe escapes from the institution and arrives at her home, only to find that she has committed suicide.

+Devastated, Radhe limps away in silence.
+His friends and family run after him in tears, but he doesn’t respond.
+The ashram wardens arrive and take him back.
+The film ends with Radhe stepping into the van, broken and without reason to live after losing his true love.

 Cast

 Production

-Anurag Kashyap was hired to direct the film but was later removed from the film as he wanted Salman Khan to not shave his chest as the character of Radhe hailed from Uttar Pradesh where men are known to be very raw in terms of appearance.
+Anurag Kashyap was originally hired to direct the film but later removed from the film as he wanted Salman Khan to not shave his chest as the character of Radhe hailed from Uttar Pradesh where men are known to be very raw in terms of appearance.
+Satish Kaushik later took over.

-Casting

 Ameesha Patel was originally considered to play the role of Nirjara, but scheduling conflicts prevented her from accepting.
-The role was offered to Bhumika Chawla, who made her Bollywood debut in the film.
+The role went to Bhumika Chawla, who made her Bollywood debut in the film.

 Soundtrack

+The soundtrack of the film consists of 12 songs.
+The music is composed by Himesh Reshammiya and Sajid–Wajid with lyrics by Sameer and Jalees Sherwani.

+Vocals for Khan were supplied by Udit Narayan in all songs except "Lagan Lagi".